 Health Care contracts with physicians from a local primary care clinic for more complex procedures, laboratory, and radiology services.
 Students evaluated at Health Care and referred to the off-site medical clinic with a written memo will not be charged for this off-site office visit.
 Usual and customary charges apply for any procedures or diagnostic testing done at this clinic.
 Current health insurance information is needed to access these services at this clinic.

 Pre-Enrollment Health Requirement Form: All new students, including transfer and graduate students, are required to complete this form (also available online).
 Students under 19 need to have a parent's signature on this form.

 UNK requires that all students born after 1956 must provide the month, day, and year of two MMR (mumps, measles [rubeola], and rubella) vaccinations.
 Students may also prove immunity by presenting a rubeola and mumps antibody titer test result or documentation of physician diagnosed rubeola and mumps disease.
 Students must be in compliance with these requirements or they will not be permitted to register for classes.

-UNK's CHC strongly recommends that all students living on campus be vaccinated for bacterial meningitis and influenza.
+UNK's SHC strongly recommends that all students living on campus be vaccinated for bacterial meningitis and influenza.
 Legislation has passed in the Nebraska Unicameral which requires the University of Nebraska System to provide parents and students with information about the meningitis vaccine.